hlandau/tftp2httpd/.github/README.md

 eliminates many classes of possible security vulnerabilities, the daemon can chroot itself into an empty directory and drop privileges.

-For this reason, tftp2httpd cannot currently reload its configuration file.
-However, the configuration is so simple I don't think this is a significant problem.

 Building
 --------
 You need the go compiler installed.
 Clone the repository and run 'make'.
 The